JeanWi/Python-Template/README.md

 - Possibility to have a readthedocs page
 - CI workflow to publish the package on PyPI

+Please adapt the branch protection rules after creating a repository from this template!

 ## Testing
 ### In github CI
 Adapt .github/workflows/testing.yml with Python version, other packages,...